Call Now

 Personal Injury Statute of Limitations

 If a person sustained injuries in a car accident, they can file a personal injury claim.
 For personal injury claims, an injured person generally has two years from the date of the accident to file their claim.
-If they fail to do so, then they may be unable to recover for your injuries.
+If they fail to do so, then they may be unable to recover from their injuries.

 There may be exceptions to Georgia’s two-year statute of limitations for personal injury.
 If the party injured was a minor, the statute of limitations will not begin to run until they reach the age of majority.